volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 When recursing on children of a DOM node, React iterates over both lists of children simultaneously and creates a mutation if any difference has been found.

-For example, adding an element to the end of the list:
+For example, adding an element to the end of the list is efficient:

 ```jsx
 <ul>